gdialektakis/Multi-genre-Classification-on-Literary-Books/README.md

+# Multi-genre Classification on Literary Books
-# Advanced Topics in Machine Learning
+## Advanced Topics in Machine Learning
 ## AUTH, Data and Web Science Msc program

 This is the repo for the "Advanced Topics in Machine Learning" course